-The Italian boss has been impressed by his side's start to the new Ligue 1 season, especially after bringing in several new players during the summer transfer window
+The Italian has been impressed by his side's start to the season in France, especially after bringing in several new players during the summer transfer window

 The Ligue 1 side have lost just once in the top flight this season and sit in third, following promotion last term.

 After bringing in a number of high-profile players, such as Radamel Falcao, Joao Moutinho, James Rodriguez, Eric Abidal and Ricardo Carvalho, Ranieri has admitted that he expected the transition to take longer.

 "It was a surprise because it's not easy to build a team in one month," Ranieri told BeIN Sport.

 Ranieri also explained the challenge he faced in bringing the right players to the club, rather than simply star names.